TechnoMom/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 44: Monday, 15 February 2021

+**Today's Progress**: I think they add things to the Full Stack Engineer syllabus while I'm not looking.
+I went back and finished a bunch of small articles that have appeared since the last time I looked through the syllabus and did the Responsive Club Page project.

 ### Day 43: Sunday, 14 February 2021

 **Today's Progress**: Finished CSS course and got certificate